Property QT of relatively hierarchically hyperbolic groups: Background

 In this paper, we deal with \emph{(relatively) hierarchically hyperbolic spaces} and \emph{(relatively) hierarchically hyperbolic groups}.
 Coarsely speaking, a (relative) HHS is a pair $(\X,\s)$, where $\X$ is a quasi-geodesic space and $\s$ is an index set, with some extra structure.
 A full definition can be found in \cite[Definition 1.1,1.21]{BHS19}.
 Some important information from the definition is collected below.

 \begin{itemize} \item An element $U\in \s$ is called a \emph{domain} of $\X$. $\s$ has a partial order $\nest$ (called \emph{nesting}) and a symmetric relation $\orth$ (called \emph{orthogonality}).
 These two relations are required to be mutually exclusive.
-For any two elements that are neither comparable under the partial order nor mutually orthogonal, they are defined to be mutually \emph{transversal} and we denote this relation by $\trans$.
-By $\s_U$ (respectively, $\s_U^{\circ}$) we denote the set of all domains nested (respectively, properly nested) in $U$.
+Any two elements that are neither comparable under the partial order nor mutually orthogonal are defined to be mutually \emph{transversal} and we denote this relation by $\trans$.
+We denote the set of domains nested (respectively, properly nested) in $U$ by $\s_U$ (respectively, $\s_U^{\circ}$) .